zarma-dsk/antigravity-starter/docs/unified-recursive-defense-measures-v500-attack-defense-mapping.md

 ---

-### 🛡️ HOW Unified Recursive Defense Measures 5.0.0 DEFEATS EACH ATTACK
+### 🛡️ HOW Unified Recursive Security 5.0.0 DEFEATS EACH ATTACK

 ---